-Recent reviews concatenated our current state of knowledge on the the functional relationships between parasitic plants and their hosts (e.g. Bell and Adams 2011, Mathiasen et al 2008) and the effect of parasitism on community processes and biodiversity (e.g. Hatcher et al 2012, Watson 2001, Press and Phoenix 2005).
-However, a number of studies reported a recent increase in mistletoe abundance within existing distributions (Dobbertin and Rigling 2006, Bowen et al 2009, Turner and Smith 2016), and increasing evidence emerges that exacerbation in climatic stress amplified tree mortality rates in mistletoe infested forests (Way 2011, Dobbertin and Rigling 2006, Kolb et al 2016, Mutlu et al 2016, Sangüesa-Barreda et al 2012, Mathiasen et al 1990).
+The functional relationships between parasitic plants and their hosts (e.g. Bell and Adams 2011, Mathiasen et al 2008) and the effect of parasitism on community processes and biodiversity (e.g. Hatcher et al 2012, Watson 2001, Press and Phoenix 2005) have recently been reviewed.

+Mistletoe abundance has been increasing within existing distributions (Dobbertin and Rigling 2006, Bowen et al 2009, Turner and Smith 2016), and exacerbation in climatic stress has amplified tree mortality rates in mistletoe infested forests (Way 2011, Dobbertin and Rigling 2006, Kolb et al 2016, Mutlu et al 2016, Sangüesa-Barreda et al 2012, Mathiasen et al 1990).

 Overall, most process-based research focused predominantly on the functional understanding of parasite infestation on the leaf-level scale.

-This often presents just a snapshot in time, and we are just starting to recognize the dryad role of parasites in biodiversity through the provision nesting sites and food resources for woodland dependent species (Watson 2002, Napier et al 2014, Barea 2008, Cooney and Watson 2005).
+we are just starting to recognize the multifunctional role of mistletoe in biodiversity through the provision nesting sites and food resources for woodland dependent species (Watson 2002, Napier et al 2014, Barea 2008, Cooney and Watson 2005).
 The link between both is often missing, as we are still limited in our ability of scaling functional relationships to the ecosystem level and in understanding how changes in functional relationships are regulating biodiversity.
-Thus, parasites being friends or foes depends on the respective research focus, so we consider it necessary to reconcile mistletoe infestation in a holistic approach to assesses the winners and losers of parasite infection under a changing climate.
+Thus, the role of mistletoe as a friend or foe depends on the respective research focus, so we consider it necessary to reconcile mistletoe infestation in a holistic approach to assess the winners and losers of parasite infection under a changing climate.

-Modifications of functional processes through mistletoe infestation
+Modifications of leaf-to-ecosystem functioning through mistletoe infestation

 Mistletoes have been studied across a large range of ecosystems (see e.g. Mathiasen et al 2008, Bell and Adams 2011), and the process of host infection is similar for all mistletoes: the mistletoe attaches to a branch and taps into the xylem of the host tree.
-When mistletoes are well established they can notably modify the functional processes of the host tree, and the links between the carbon, nutrient, water and energy cycle are conceptualized in Figure 1.
+When mistletoes are well established they can significantly modify the functional processes of the host tree; the links between the carbon, nutrient, water and energy cycles are conceptualized in Figure 1.

 Figure 1.
-Comparison betweent the modification of functional relationships at the parasite and a eucalypt host and how these affect the nitrogen, carbon, water and energy cycles.
-Note that this figure is a simplification to conceptualize the process changes at the host (left side) and at the parasite (right side) of a moderatly infested tree with ca. 50% parasite and 50% host foliage remaining, while in reality the mistletoe brooms will be mixed within the host's canopy.
+Comparison betweent the modification of functional relationships of the parasite and a eucalypt host and how these affect the nitrogen, carbon, water and energy cycles.
+Note that this figure is a simplification to conceptualize the process changes at the host (left side) and at the parasite (right side) of a moderately infested tree with ca. 50% parasite and 50% host foliage remaining, while in reality the mistletoe brooms will be mixed within the host's canopy.
 Abbreviations are as follows: NEP=Net ecosystem productivity, A=Assimilation, PSN=Photosynthesis, gs=Stomatal conductance, RE=Ecosystem respiration, E=Evaporation, T=Transpiration, Ei=Interception loss, ET=Evapotranspiration, H=Sensible heat flux, LE=Latent heat flux, BR=Bowen ratio, CUE=Carbon use efficiency, WUE=Water use efficiency.

 Carbon and nitrogen cycling